exercism/problem-specifications/exercises/sum-of-multiples/instructions.md

 The points awarded depend on two things:

-- the number of the level that the player completed
+- the level (as number) that the player completed
 - the base value of each magical item collected by the player during that level

 The energy points are awarded according to the following rules: